itzmeanjan/sha3/README.md

 > You must disable CPU frequency scaling during benchmarking, following [this](https://github.com/google/benchmark/blob/4931aefb51d1e5872b096a97f43e13fa0fc33c8c/docs/reducing_variance.md) guide.

 > [!NOTE]
-> When benchmarking extendable output functions ( Xofs ), fixed length output of 32/ 64 -bytes are squeezed from sponge ( s.t. all output bytes are requested in a single call to the `squeeze` function ), for input message byte array of length N s.t.
+> When benchmarking extendable output functions ( XOFs ), fixed length output of 32/ 64 -bytes are squeezed from sponge ( s.t. all output bytes are requested in a single call to the `squeeze` function ), for input message byte array of length N s.t.
 N = 2^i (i.e. power of 2).

 ```bash
 make perf -j      # You must issue this if you built your google-benchmark library with libPFM support.